pivotal/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 with similar aspects, which requires some form of copy-paste.

-To alleviate this concern, Application Accelerators support a feature named _Composition_ that allows re-use of parts of an accelerator, named **Fragments**.
+To alleviate this concern, Application Accelerators support a feature named _Composition_ that allows the re-use of parts of an accelerator, named **Fragments**.

 ## <a id="introducting-fragments"></a> Introducing Fragments